teltek/Galicaster-doc/HardwareRecommendations.md

 Hardware recommendations
 ========================

-*This document is updated to the 2.0.0 release*
+*This page is updated to the 2.0.0 release*

 Base unit
 ---------

 Galicaster units are assembled with standard computer components and compatible capture devices and cards.
 For a good experience with Galicaster, we recommend a series of reference units, all of them sharing the common components indicated in this base unit.

-Three different references are proposed: an [entry level](#entry-level-unit-hd-webcam-based) unit (using a HD webcam), a [SD based unit](#sd-camera-and-dvi-framegrabber) and a [HD based unit](#hd-configuration-unit).
+Two different references are proposed: a [HD webcam unit](#hd-webcam-unit) and a [HD based unit](#hd-configuration-unit).
 Other combinations are possible that may fit your needs better.
 For instructions on how to assemble or purchase a unit, contact us through any of our multiple [communication channels](https://wiki.teltek.es/display/Galicaster/Community)

 CPU and RAM requirements